gurmagit/irrigation-system/readme-ai.md

 - Ensure that MongoDB is running on `localhost` and is accessible.
 - Update the `.env` file with a strong secret key for JWT token generation.

-## Troubleshooting

-- **Invalid Token Error**: Ensure that the token is correctly stored and passed in the Authorization header.
-Verify that the token secret matches on both the client and server sides.
-- **CORS Issues**: Check that CORS headers are properly configured on the server.

 ## License